 2. The doing part: base it on your customers

 When you’re told to “do” marketing, it’s often tactical marketing.
 All tactical marketing has to be based on your customers.
 Make sure you’re not using self-reference criteria.

 It’s too easy to think that if we like a particular product, or we respond to a particular type of marketing campaign, then our customers will.
 No. You need to get inside the heads of your customers and “do” your marketing based on their timings, their communication preferences, and their needs.
 And if you don’t know what these are, then you need to do some market research.
 Even secondary research is better than none.

 3. A different message for different stages

 When you plan your marketing, you have to look at the different stages of the Buying Process (Kotler) and plan for how to reach prospects and customers at each stage.

 It’s dangerous to think that there is one “killer” marketing message which can go out there with one “killer” marketing tool.
 Marketing is more complicated than that.

-Bryony Thomas, in her award-winning book Watertight Marketing (click here for a free first chapter), takes Kotler’s Buying Process and expands on it.
+Bryony Thomas, in her award-winning book Watertight Marketing, takes Kotler’s Buying Process and expands on it.
 Crucially, she explains that you have to match your marketing activities to your customers throughout the whole Buying Process.
 Not just at one part.